candlecorp/wick/README.md

 - Component codegen for wellknown providers doesn't reference the proper module for input/outputs etc
 - interface.json's for wellknown interfaces needs to be located in a central repo
-- Type representation of components over RPC is just a string and needs to be more complex to represent valid types.
 - Schematics can link a provider that isn't exposed to them, e.g.

 ```yaml